rsmitty/website/content/docs/_index.md

 ---
-title: The Longhorn Documentation
+title: The Talos Linux Documentation
 ---

-Welcome to the documentation for Longhorn, a cloud native distributed block storage system for [Kubernetes](https://kubernetes.io).
+Welcome to the documentation for Talos Linux.
+Talos Linux is Linux designed for [Kubernetes](https://kubernetes.io) – secure, immutable, and minimal.

-The Longhorn docs are separated into versions.
-The following versions are available:
+The Talos Linux docs are separated into versions:

 {{< version-list >}}